hyperioxx/broadsoft/README.md

     child objects will always inherit from parent, even if set explicitly otherwise can pass attrs individually but not recc

 passing around auth/login object/session id in Account, Device when doing big jobs to save connections

+if you depend on auto login, auto logout will also happen if you want to manage login (such as to keep session open for multiple requests), build broadsoft instance, set auto_login to False, and pass in good form to do a logout when you're done

 how the requestobjects work, how to create a new one
     discuss login fuctionality